John W. Raymond: Civilian career

 After retiring, Raymond joined the board of directors at Axiom Space while also serving as the company's strategic adviser on space domain safety and security matters.
 In May 2023, he joined an investment firm, Cerberus Capital Management, as a senior managing director on the company’s supply chain and strategic opportunities platform, providing strategic guidance on a portfolio of investments in technology, aerospace, and defense modernization areas.
 In February 2024, he joined the board of directors of Impulse Space, a space startup founded by Tom Mueller, a SpaceX founding member.

 Raymond is also a distinguished visiting fellow at the Hoover Institution.

 Personal life

-Raymond is married to Mollie Raymond from Saint Philip, Minnesota, whom he met during his first assignment at Grand Forks Air Force Base, North Dakota and while she was studying at the University of North Dakota.
+Raymond is married to Mollie Raymond from St. Paul, Minnesota, whom he met during his first assignment at Grand Forks Air Force Base, North Dakota and while she was studying at the University of North Dakota.
 They got married in June 1987 after Mollie graduated from college.
 They have three children.